Zurich travel guide

 Address: Florastrasse 22, Kusnacht;

 With one of the best locations in Zurich, the Seerose offers a romantic element to Zurich dining.
 Situated on the vast lake, guests are surrounded by water, quaint boats, city lights and majestic snow-capped mountains.
 Whether you are looking for a sunny and crisp lunchtime venue or an evening out, with a European flair, the Seerose will fulfil your expectations.
 Reminiscent of a yacht on the Mediterranean with elegant beachhouse trimmings, the Seerose serves up fresh cuisine ranging from seafood to curry.
 Start with goat's cheese and honey on a salad bouquet or a Salade Noel, with chicory, nuts, fresh fruits and an Indian sauce.
 Popular mains include moule et frites and duck l'orange or for the more adventurous, a red beef curry.
-Open daily for lunch and dinner, booking recommended.
+Open daily for breakfast, lunch and dinner, booking recommended.

 Address: Seestrasse 493; Website: seerose.dinning.ch